The Lazy Guide to Painting Furniture

-I literally shoved this large pine bookcase from our apartment into it to use as a pantry and to store extra dishes, glassware, and boxes of vintage items.
+This is the before picture.
+I literally shoved this large pine bookcase from our apartment into the room to use as a pantry and to store extra dishes, glassware, and boxes of vintage items.

 What I would love to do is add a built-in that’s optimized for the room, maximizing the space around the window that’s in there, but I’m also practical and that would cost a lot of money.

 This post contains affiliate links for your convenience – read more here.

 Don has the skill as a finish carpenter to build anything, but he never seems to have time to tackle those projects in our own house.

 So my second choice was to just work with this bookshelf.
 It’s very sturdy and can hold a lot of heavy dishes, and the shelves are deeper than in most bookcases.

 But I didn’t want it to take a lot of time.
 How could I paint it the fastest way?

 This is what I came up with, and it only took 30 minutes: